zhaojun696/streamlit-monaco/README.md

 with elements("dashboard"):

     # You can create a draggable and resizable dashboard using
-    # any element available in Streamlit Elements.
+    # any element available in Streamlit Monaco.

-    from streamlit_elements import dashboard
+    from streamlit_monaco import dashboard

     # First, build a default layout for every element you want to include in your dashboard